jroakes/ForecastGA/README.md

 3. Edit the `/src/forecastga/models/__init__.py` file to add your model's information.
 Follow the format of the other entries.
 Forecastga relies on `loc` to find the model and `class` to find the class to use.
 4. Edit `requirments.txt` with any additional libraries needed to run your model.
 Keep in mind that this repo should support GPU training if available and some libraries have separate GPU-enabled versions.
 5. Issue a pull request.

+If you enjoyed this tool consider buying me some beer at: [Paypalme](https://www.paypal.com/paypalme/codeseo)